 You don’t have to be a car buff to avoid getting ripped off at an auto repair shop.
 Whether your priority is cost, quality or convenience, knowing the right questions to ask can save you money and protect you from being swindled.
-Our partners at ConsumerAffairs researched the best auto repair in Detroit to find everything you need to know to get a great auto repair shop experience.
+We researched the best auto repair in Detroit to find everything you need to know to get a great auto repair shop experience.

 You can’t drive a mile on most major roads in southeast Michigan without passing an auto repair shop.
 They’re in every city and almost every neighborhood.